Colorado town sued after asking couple to take down anti-Trump signs

 The signs contained the messages: “Trump sucks,” “Make (map of America) Smart Again,” “Save Our Planet: Humans Are Killing Earth,” and “Toxic Trump.”

-In September 2018, the couple received a letter from Fraser’s town manager demanding that they remove the signs or face prosecution for violating the town’s sign code which permits a single yard sign no longer than six square feet.
+In September 2018, the couple received a letter from Fraser’s town manager demanding that they remove the signs or face prosecution for violating the town’s sign code, which permits a single yard sign no bigger than 6 square feet.

 McWilliams and Jensen subsequently proposed reworking the signs into works of art which would exempt them from the town’s sign code.